bryancshepherd/trashcam/README.md

 **Second parameter:** ISO (sensor sensitivity).
 Higher values mean brighter pictures, but with more grain.

 **Third parameter:** Total camera time.
-The total amount of time we want the camera to be active.
+The total amount of time we want the camera to be active in seconds.

 **Fourth parameter:** Periodicity of photos.
-The (approximate) amount of time between photos.
+The (approximate) amount of time between photos in seconds.

-The total camera time divided by the periodity of the photos is the approximate number of images that will be taken.
+The total camera time divided by the periodicity of the photos is the approximate number of images that will be taken.
 This will save pictures to the `./photos` directory

 ### Show a 200x200px camera preview